 Finished with a light squeeze of lemon, this crispy fish makes for a very delicious meal!
+Also consider serving my spicy tartar sauce on the side — it adds a great tang and kick to the fish.
 I like to serve this fish with rice pilaf (my favorite recipe is here, but I’d advise leaving out the mushrooms when serving with fish), and a bright green vegetable to add color to the plate like broccoli, asparagus or sautéed spinach.

 This recipe serves 2, but of course can be easily doubled or tripled.

 2 rockfish or other fish filets, 1/3 to 1/2 pound each